Satellite supported GPS vehicle tracking software for a range of businesses

 Using GPS technology, a vehicle tracking system can make sure that you know exactly where each and every one of the vehicles in your fleet is at any moment in time.
 This means that you will be able to give customers accurate information, stay on top of individual drivers’ performances and streamline the overall management of your fleet.

-Our guide gives you all of the information you need, so that you can be fully informed when it comes to getting competitive quotes for vehicle tracking systems and choosing the supplier that will suit your company’s needs the best.
+Our guide gives you all of the information you need, so that you can be fully informed when it comes to getting competitive quotes for vehicle tracking system prices and choosing the supplier that will suit your business vehicle tracker needs the best.

-Cost saving, efficiency improving and a worthwhile investment, certainly – but precisely what is vehicle tracking?
+Cost saving, efficiency improving and a worthwhile investment, certainly – but precisely what does vehicle tracking mean for your business?

 A vehicle tracking system uses GPS technology, as with satellite navigation.
 Each vehicle is fitted with a discreet device that transmits its exact location to a satellite which then relays this information to a computer in your office.
 As well as the vehicle’s location, you will be able to monitor its speed, the route covered, and the time spent at each stop.

-There are two main types of tracking systems, known as passive and active.
+There are two main types of vehicle tracking systems for a variety of prices, known as passive and active.
 Basically, an active system allows you to see what is happening in real time, while a passive system records the relevant information so that it can be downloaded and seen at the end of the journey.
 See below for more detailed information about the differences between passive and active vehicle tracking systems.

-There doesn’t have to be a great deal of expensive equipment involved in installing a vehicle tracking system.
+There doesn’t have to be a great deal of expensive equipment involved in installing a vehicle tracking system for your small business.
 Each vehicle will be fitted with a GPS tracking device, and there will be an online interface or software package that is used to receive the tracking information and display it, usually in the form of data and maps on a computer screen.

 With a vehicle tracking system, your company will be able to: